The Coca-Cola Company: History

-In July 1886, pharmacist John Stith Pemberton from Columbus, Georgia invented the original Coca-Cola drink, which was advertised as helpful in the relief of headache, to be placed on sale primarily in drugstores as a medicinal beverage.
+In July 1886, pharmacist John Stith Pemberton from Columbus, Georgia, invented the original Coca-Cola drink, which was advertised as helpful in the relief of headache, to be placed on sale primarily in drugstores as a medicinal beverage.
 Pemberton had made many mixing experiments and reached his goal during the month of May, but the new product was as yet unnamed and uncarbonated.
-Pemberton's bookkeeper, Frank M. Robinson, is credited with naming the product and creating its logo.
+Pemberton's bookkeeper, Frank Mason Robinson, is credited with naming the product and creating its logo.
 Robinson chose the name Coca-Cola because of its two main ingredients (coca leaves and kola nuts) and because it is an alliteration.
 John Pemberton had taken a break and left Robinson to make, promote, and sell Coca-Cola on his own.
 Robinson promoted the drink with the limited budget that he had, and succeeded.

 American businessman Asa Griggs Candler purchased the Coca-Cola formula and brand, forming the Coca-Cola Company in Atlanta in 1892.
-By 1895, Coca-Cola was being sold in every major state in the union.
-In 1919, the company was sold to Ernest Woodruff's Trust Company of Georgia.
+By 1895, Coca-Cola was being sold nationwide.
+In 1919, the company was sold to Ernest Woodruff's Trust Company of Georgia, after which it was soon reincorporated under the Delaware General Corporation Law that same year.

 Coca-Cola's first ad read "Coca Cola.
 Delicious!
 Refreshing!
 Exhilarating!
 Invigorating!"
 Candler was one of the first businessmen to use merchandising in his advertising strategy.
 As of 1948, Coca-Cola had claimed about 60% of its market share.
 By 1984, the Coca-Cola Company's market share decreased to 21.8% due to new competitors.

 Acquisitions

 Coca-Cola acquired Minute Maid in 1960 for an undisclosed amount.
 In 1982, it acquired the movie studio Columbia Pictures for $692 million.
 Coca-Cola then launched a series of entertainment takeovers, namely Merv Griffin Enterprises and Embassy Communications in the mid-1980s, forming the Entertainment Business Sector, which would later merge with Tri-Star Pictures to start out Columbia Pictures Entertainment, with CPE holding a stake in the company.
 Coca-Cola sold Columbia to Sony for $3 billion in 1989.
 In 1986, Coke sold off two assets, namely Presto Products and Winker-Flexible Products to an investment group led by E.O.
 Gaylord for $38 million.

-The company acquired the Indian cola brand Thums Up in 1993, and Barq's in 1995.
+The company acquired the Indian cola brand Thums Up in 1993, and the American soda company Barq's in 1995.
 In 1999, Coca-Cola purchased 50% of the shares of Inca Kola for $200 million, subsequently taking control of overseas marketing and production for the brand.
 In 2001, it acquired the Odwalla brand of fruit juices, smoothies, and bars for $181 million.
 It announced Odwalla's discontinuation in 2020.
 In 2007, it acquired Fuze Beverage from founder Lance Collins and Castanea Partners for an estimated $250 million.

 The company's 2009 bid to buy Chinese juice maker Huiyuan Juice Group ended when China rejected its $2.4 billion bid, on the grounds the resulting company would be a virtual monopoly.
 Nationalism was also thought to be a reason for aborting the deal.